 In the remainder of the session, attendees learned immediate steps they can take to help their communities get connected.
 These include how to acquire low-cost devices, seek out affordable internet options, efficiently distribute devices, and set up training models to teach older adults how to use the internet.

 In discussing each of these steps, Kami reflected on unexpected challenges and questions to keep in mind.
 What do your clients want to do online?
 How do their needs impact which type of device is best suited for them?
 What does the application process look like for low-cost internet options?
 And most importantly, how do you train your seniors how to use their devices remotely?
 CTN hopes to share what we’ve learned in the process of getting older adults online.
+Consider partnering with us!

 To hear more, watch the full recording of the webinar available on the Age Friendly of Silicon Valley website.